yixinwong1998/yixinwong1998.github.io/_pages/experiences.md

 ------------------
 * 🧱 2021.10.14 – 2021.10.18
 * **Advisor:** Prof. Ben Niu
-* **:**\
+* **Key Accomplishment:**\
-* **@** Based on the information provided for ERα antagonists (1974 compound samples, each with 729 molecular descriptor variables, 1 bioactivity data, and 5 ADMET property data), **quantitative prediction model** for compound bioactivity and **categorical prediction model** for ADMET properties were constructed to provide prediction services for simultaneous optimization of ERα antagonists' bioactivity and ADMET properties.\
+* **@** Based on the information provided for ERα antagonists (1974 compound samples, each with 729 molecular descriptor variables, 1 bioactivity data, and 5 ADMET property data), **quantitative prediction model** for compound bioactivity and **categorical prediction model** for ADMET properties were constructed to provide prediction services for simultaneous optimization of ERα antagonists' bioactivity and ADMET properties.
 * **Works:** \
   **@** Problem analysis and identification of key factors. \
   **@** Data preprocessing, Machine learning model construction. \